 Some were unhappy the MORE Act did not pass before the Secure and Fair Enforcement (SAFE) Banking Act.
 They were unhappy it does not focus on the issues of high arrest rates and expungements that many criminal justice advocates fighting for.
 Instead, it was designed to remove the prohibitions on banks for having existing cannabis plant-touching businesses as customers.
 This is a serious issue in the nascent industry.
 It has forced many businesses to operate solely as a cash business which is difficult in our modern age.

-While it is likely that the MORE Act will pass the Democratic-controlled House of Representatives, it is highly unlikely that it would pass the Republican-controlled Senate.
-Senate Majority Leader Mitch McConnell (R-KY), while being a great fan of the lucrative potential of hemp, is firmly against cannabis.
+It is likely that the MORE Act will pass the Democratic-controlled House of Representatives.
+But it is highly unlikely that it would pass the Republican-controlled Senate.
+Senate Majority Leader Mitch McConnell (R-KY), is a great fan of the lucrative potential of hemp.
+But he is firmly against cannabis.

 PS: Please help us continue to bring you more high-quality content!